dmitrymatio/setupReactDocs/docs/customization.md

 ##At last, you need to move your App.js in the App folder
 ```

-After this step, you should see this in the left sidebar in your Vscode.
+After this step, you should see this in the left sidebar in your VSCode.

 ![screenshot eight](./img/8.PNG)